DON’T MISS

 Das ewige Lied

 This film plays fast and loose with historical accuracy to bring you the story of how the Christmas carol Silent Night came to be.
 It's about a priest who comes to a village that is divided by a bitter class struggle between the poor bargemen and their greedy employers.
-He creates the famous song to mend the village's wounds and restore Christmas spirit.
+He creates the famous song to mend the village's wounds and restore the Christmas spirit.
 Heartwarming stuff.

 Single Bells